 Core I.D.
 (Inside Diameter) – The size of the center hole in the core.
 It is important because certain machines use a type of pin holder or spindle to support the roll and the core I.D. must match the size of these pins or spindle to function properly.
 The general core I.D. is 12.7mm (7/16″).

 Core O.D.
 (Outside Diameter) – The size of the entire core, hole and all.
 It is of less importance than the core I.D. but plays a role in the diameter/footage of the roll.

-This measurement is still used by some paper suppliers but unless your terminal still has a spindle that goes right through the roll, you won’t need to worry about the core diameter.
-Coreless till rolls with no tube to dispose of are also available nowadays.
+Some paper suppliers still use this measurement, but unless your terminal still has a spindle that goes right through the roll, you won’t need to worry about the core diameter.
+Coreless till rolls with no tube are also available nowadays.

 Standard Paper Roll Sizes:

 There are a few exceptions, but most terminals will take some standard paper sizes, as listed below.